Betta Fish Tank Setup UK: What You Actually Need

 If you’re new to bettas, the Betta Fish UK care guide explains feeding, behaviour, and long-term care.

-And if you’re tempted by small kits, read the 10L tank reality check first.
+And if small kits tempt you, read the 20L tank reality check first.

 Do this once, do it right, and your betta can thrive for years.